Durban ICC COVID-19 Communication Centre

 As a matter of practice, the Durban ICC ensures optimum hygiene standards to promote and maintain a safe and healthy space for all our visitors.
 We have implemented all the WHO protocols for hosting meetings, which include:

-• Providing touch-free alcohol-based hand-sanitizers at all entrances and stations throughout the centre
+• Touch-free, alcohol-based hand-sanitizers are provided at all entrances and are stationed throughout the centre

 • A COVID-19 health and safety briefing is given at the start of each event

-• All high-touch surfaces such as door handles and escalator rails are sanitised regularly throughout the Centre.
+• All high-touch surfaces are sanitized regularly throughout the Centre.

 • Ultra-violet (UV) light air sanitizers are used to neutralize micro-organisms and sterilize the knives in the culinary department.